skittles9823/QuickSwitch/README.md

 You can get support for the module in either the [Telegram group](https://t.me/QuickstepSwitcherSupport) or the [XDA Thread](https://forum.xda-developers.com/apps/magisk/module-quickswitch-universal-quickstep-t3884797/).

 ## Changelog:
+### v3.0.9
+- force the overlay to /product/overlay on Android Q and above
+- preemptively check for Q or higher to support R when magisk adds support
+- other various changes

 ### v3 0.8
 - prepare to fix issues with Omni/PE and other roms using prebuilt vendor on OnePlus devices
 - optimisations to the logging functionality